 In addition to finding clots, Doppler ultrasound can be used to:

-- Test for a bulging weakness in your arteries, which is called an aneurysm
+- Look for bulging in an artery which is called an aneurysm

 When it’s done on your belly, it can help find:

 How Do I Prepare for It?